 - Pack Light!

-When I decided to go travel for a year, I already felt comfortable with the international travel process.
-I had experience with travel to Europe, had familiarized myself with airplane travel tips and was learning new budget travel tips.
+When I decided to travel for a year, I already felt comfortable with the international travel process.
+I had experience with travel to Europe, had familiarized myself with airplane processes and was learning new budget travel tips.

 I know I take for granted how easy travel comes to me and how natural it feels to me at this point and that it’s not the case for everyone.